lanl-aea/waves/docs/tutorial_04_simulation_waves.rst

 :meth:`waves.builders.abaqus_journal` builder in the code pertaining to ``# Mesh``.

 The first set of highlighted lines will define a preliminary step to the actual analysis called a *datacheck*.
 You can read the `Abaqus Standard/Explicit Execution`_ documentation for more details on running a datacheck.
+The primary purpose for running a datacheck prior to the analysis is to provide the build system an opportunity for early exit if the datacheck fails.
+This is useful in a scenario where the full analysis might take much longer to fail than the datacheck.

 First, the ``job_name`` is resolved from the name of the first source file listed in code pertaining to ``# SolverPrep``, in this case ``single_element_compression``.
 That name is appended with the ``_DATACHECK`` string to uniquely identify output files that might have a common name and extension with those from the actual analysis to come.
 The ``datacheck_suffixes`` are standard output file extensions that will form the targets of our datacheck task.
 See the `Abaqus File Extension Definitions`_ documentation for more information about each of the file extensions listed.

 One new section of code that we have not utilized yet in the previous tutotorials is the passing of command line options to the builder.
 This is done using the ``abaqus_options`` variable.
 Here, we instruct the Abaqus solver to use double